openwdl/wdl/versions/draft-3/SPEC.md

 }
 ```

-Note that they can't reference call inputs.
-However this can be achieved by declaring the desired call input as an output.
+Note that they can't reference call inputs (eg we cannot use `Int i = t.i` as a workflow output).
+However this can be achieved by also declaring the desired call input as an output of the call.
-Expressions are allowed.

-When declaring a workflow output that points to a call inside a scatter, the aggregated call is used.
+When declaring a workflow output that points to a call inside a scatter, the aggregated call is used, just like any expression that references it from outside the scatter.
 e.g:

 ```